Can6999/Bot-deploy/README.md

-# Bot Deploy Token on Monad Testnet
+# Bot Deploy Smartcontracts on Monad Testnet

 This project automates smart contract deployment with:
 - Mint Tokens